What We Can Expect From The E-Bike Industry In 2021

 Last year was the year of the e-bike backorder, with popular e-bike companies struggling to keep e-bikes in stock.
 While that will improve in 2021, it will definitely take a good chunk out of the year to do so.

 Speaking of affordability, one of the biggest deterrents for purchasing your own e-bike is how expensive they are in comparison to your average pedal bike.
-The market has long been dominated by industry heavyweights, like Bosch, with its mid-drive e-bikes, which have a centrally-mounted motor that powers the unit through its bicycle gears.
+The market has long been dominated by industry heavyweights, like Bosch, with its mid-drive e-bikes.
 Usually, a mid-drive e-bike will often run upwards of the $4,000 range.

 However, 2021 is likely to see a new wave of more cost-effective mid-drive e-bikes.
 As briefly mentioned before, there are plenty of mid-drive suppliers out in Asia that are growing their market share and helping drive down prices.
 Currently, one of the most affordable options in the market is the Brose-powered mid-drive e-bike, which is $2,195.